fruitsamples/LocateMe/ReadMe.txt

 ================================================================================
 CHANGES FROM PREVIOUS VERSIONS:

+Version 2.2
+- Updated for iOS 4.0.

 Version 2.0
-Complete rewrite to focus separately on two primary use cases - getting a single location and tracking location changes.
+- Complete rewrite to focus separately on two primary use cases - getting a single location and tracking location changes.

 Version 1.1
 - Updated for and tested with iPhone OS 2.0.
 First public release.